 Careful consideration should be applied to the design of new build housing to safeguard the residential amenity of the adjacent neighbours.

 The properties on the other side of Skipton Old Road are sufficient distance away not to be unduly impacted by the proposal.

-Oakfield itself is sited approximately 19m to the south west of plot 1 with the detached single storey garage between at an oblique angle which is just about acceptable.
+Oakfield itself is sited approximately 18m to the south west of plot 1 with two detached single storey garages between them at an oblique angle which is about acceptable in terms of privacy and impact.

-Higher Standroyd is located 7m from the side elevation of plot 2 with no habitable room windows proposed in this elevation and an existing garage/outbuilding at Higher Standroyd again this is just about acceptable in terms of privacy and overbearing impact.
+Higher Standroyd is located 11m from the side elevation of plot 2 with no habitable room windows proposed in this elevation and the proposed garage and an existing garage/outbuilding at Higher Standroyd between this is acceptable and would not result in any loss of privacy or overbearing impacts.